 - Holds the AV® Peer Review Rating from Martindale-Hubbell, its highest rating for ethics and legal ability

-Frequent speaker on behalf of the Employers' Association of Illinois, the Council on Education in Management, Lorman Business Center, Inc., the National Business Institute, and to private industry on all matters of labor and employment law, including such topics as:
+Frequent speaker on behalf of the Employers' Association of Illinois, the Council on Education in Management, Lorman Business Center, Inc., the National Business Institute, and to private industry on all matters of labor and employment law, including:

 - "Changes in NLRB Policy and Law: How Your Workplace Is Affected," Hinshaw's Annual Labor & Employment Seminar, Hoffman Estates, Illinois, October 2016